-Zuppa di Lenticchie is a hearty Italian lentil and vegetable soup that was born out of cucina povera cooking.
+Zuppa di Lenticchie is a hearty Italian lentil and vegetable soup that was born out of cucina povera cooking (the kitchen of the poor).

 This is a simple soup to make but is hearty enough to be the main course when a green salad and a loaf of crusty Italian bread are added.